 In Germany, self-employed persons can apply to the tax office for the small business regulation.
 This is granted if sales in the previous calendar year were below €22,000 and are expected to remain below €50,000 in the current year.
 The “Umsatzsteuer” or turnover tax obligation does not apply with the small business regulation.
 A self-employed person can offer goods and services at the net price.

-A person who is self-employed gains a competitive advantage through potentially lower end-user prices.
+A self-employed person gains a competitive advantage through potentially lower end-user prices.
 The work involved in filing VAT tax returns is also eliminated.
 The disadvantages: a small business owner and his commercial customers cannot deduct input tax.
-If annual sales exceed the small business limit, the business enterprise must add on the tax and risks losing customers when its services become more expensive.
+If annual sales exceed the small business limit, the business enterprise must add on the tax and risks losing customers when its services become pricier.

 Intra-Community supplies are also exempt from “Umsatzsteuer” (turnover tax) in the supplier’s country.
 Intra-Community supplies refer to goods or services provided to recipients in another EU country.
 These must be registered with the tax office and declared accordingly on the invoices – including the VAT identity numbers of the sender and recipient.
 Only the net price is invoiced.